-the validity of a rule, one can hardly quarrel with the appraisal of Senator Culver, who cautioned that the Amendment "would do nothing less than repeal more than 30 years of experience in the area of administrative law and nearly 200 years of common law practice."
-Indeed, the Amendment would accomplish so complete a departure from prevailing separation-of-powers principles that the student of administrative law would virtually be left without any point of reference from which to critique it.
+the validity of a rule, one can hardly quarrel with the appraisal of Senator Culver, who cautioned that the Amendment "would do nothing less than repeal more than 30 years of experience in the area of administrative law and nearly 200 years of common law practice."98 Indeed, the Amendment would accomplish so complete a departure from prevailing separation-ofpowers principles that the student of administrative law would virtually be left without any point of reference from which to critique it.
 It would be as though an evidence scholar were asked to comment on the desirability of doing away with trials.

 One can say, however, that the Zero Deference approach to the Amendment would be a fundamental break with the intentions that have prompted earlier Congresses to authorize agency policy-making in the first place.
-The rules that raise this question are so-called "legislative" rules-rules that are "not merely interpretative (but) designedly creative in a substantive sense."
-In this situation, Congress has literally delegated a portion of its standard-setting power, and through that delegation "Congress entrusts to the (agency), rather than to the courts, the primary responsibility for interpreting the statutory term."
-Such a situation exists when, for example, an administrative agency implements a statute by issuing rules that it believes will serve "the public convenience, interest or necessity," or by setting rates that it deems "just and reasonable," or by promulgating regulations "to carry out the purposes of this statute."
-In any of these situations, the purposes of the underlying legislation would be undermined in a quite fundamental way if the regulations could be upheld only where the
+The rules that raise this question are so-called "legislative" rules-rules that are "not merely interpretative (but) designedly creative in a substantive sense.""
+In this situation, Congress has literally delegated a portion of its standard-setting power, and through that delegation "Congress entrusts to the (agency), rather than to the courts, the primary responsibility for interpreting the statutory term."100 Such a situation exists when, for example, an administrative agency implements a statute by issuing rules that it believes will serve "the public convenience, interest or necessity,"101 or by setting rates that it deems "just and reasonable,"102 or by promulgating regulations, the purposes of the underlying legislation would be undermined in a quite fundamental way if the regulations could be upheld only where the